 2.5% blend= 15 drops essential oil per oz carrier oil

 3% blend = 18 drops essential oil per oz carrier oil

 5% blend = 30 drops essential oil per oz carrier oil

 6) Aromatherapy Diffusers

 Essential Oil Diffusers offer a safe and easy way to fill your home or office with essential oils.
-A small amount of essential oil has a big impact if it is diffused in the air we breath.
+A small amount of essential oil has a big impact if it is diffused into the air we breathe.
 Ultrasonic Diffusers and Nebulizers offer the most efficient and effective way to diffuse essential oils.

 Explore Floracopeia diffusers and read an insightful article about diffusing essential oils from David Crow.